Overview

 Both sets of interview questions must first receive approval from the Department Chair and the Dean’s office.
 Once approved, it is the responsibility of the ODI Representative to submit the interview questions to the ODI along with the completed Rubric_AFA and the names of the applicants selected for first-round interviews in the body of the email.

-Read sample interview questions for staff searches and diversity-related question as well as the illegal interview questions that should not be asked.
+Read sample interview questions for faculty searches and diversity-related questions.

 First-round interviews and contact references